Real Property Administration (Assessment and Appraisal) (Accelerated)

 Fast-track to a career as an assessor of residential and commercial properties in the public and private sectors.
 You may also find employment opportunities in insurance companies, appraisal offices, municipalities, corporate tax offices and property tax agent firms as you build your career as a property appraiser, tax agent or leasing assistant.

-Employment opportunities are enhanced through the portability and recognition of the Seneca diploma in assessment jurisdictions across Canada and the eligibility for professional accreditation with the Institute of Municipal Assessors (AIMA Designation) for all students and with the Appraisal Institute of Canada (CRA Designation) for students possessing a university degree.
+Employment opportunities are enhanced through the portability and recognition of the Seneca diploma in assessment jurisdictions across Canada and the eligibility for professional accreditation for the Associate Memeber (AIMA) designation with the Institute of Municipal Assessors (IMA) and, if you have completed a university degree, for the Canadian Residential Appraiser (CRA) designation with the Appraisal Institute of Canada (AIC).
 Awards for academic excellence are provided by professional organizations and employers in recognition and support of the program.

 Upon graduation, you'll receive both the Real Property Administration Diploma and a joint Real Property Assessment Certificate from Seneca College and the Real Estate Division of the Faculty of Commerce and Business Administration of the University of British Columbia.

-You may also receive valuable industry insight through training and education with organizations such as the Municipal Property Assessment Corporation and the Assessment Review Board.
+You may also receive valuable industry insight through training and education with organizations such as the Municipal Property Assessment Corporation (MPAC) and the Assessment Review Board (ARB).

 |Semester 1 & 3||Course Name||Hrs/Wk|